 The BRCW Diesels

 During the early part of 1955 five locomotives were delivered from the Birmingham Railway Carriage & Wagon Co Ltd (BRCW) workshops at Smethwick to Sierra Leone.
 The power unit was supplied by Sulzer Bros (London) Ltd and the electrical equipment by Crompton Parkinson Ltd. The locomotives were for use by the Sierra Leone Development Company and were designed and built to the requirements, supervision & inspection of Messrs Livesey & Henderson, consulting engineers to the DELCO.
+A 6th diesel locomotive from BRCW and similar to the first order would be added to the fleet in 1962.

 The power unit was a pressure charged Sulzer 6LDA28 developing a continuous 1,000hp at 710rpm using six 280mm by 360mm (11in by 14.2in) cylinders.
 For its use in Sierra Leone the rating was reduced to 850hp at 710rpm.
 Dry weight of the engine including underbed and mounted accessories was 20,000lb.
 Tests on a similar power unit had produced 1,300hp at 750rpm with a clear exhaust.
 The well tried design featured a welded mild steel crankcase with cast steel transversals welded in, and with crankcase side extensions to form the common underbed for the engine & generator.
 Laterally the crankcase was reinforced by U-shaped main bearing saddles with top caps let into the crankcase structure to act as bridge pieces, avoiding the use of studs.